North Dakota Recording Laws: Consent Rules and Penalties

 Private Property and Privacy

 On private property, the property owner sets the rules.
-North Dakota also has laws that prohibit:
+North Dakota also has specific laws that address visual recordings and privacy:

 If you are recording someone's likeness for business purposes, you should ensure that you gain proper consent by having them fill out a photo or video consent form.